zio/zio-http/docs/index.md

 **ZIO Native**: ZIO HTTP is built atop ZIO, a type-safe, composable, and asynchronous effect system for Scala.
 It inherits all the benefits of ZIO, including testability, composability, and type safety.
 **Cloud-Native**: ZIO HTTP is designed for cloud-native environments and supports building highly scalable and performant web applications.
 Built atop ZIO, it features built-in support for concurrency, parallelism, resource management, error handling, structured logging, configuration management, and metrics instrumentation.
-**Declarative Endpoints**: The API offers a declarative approach to defining HTTP endpoints.
-Each endpoint can be described by its inputs and outputs, expressing the shape of the endpoint.
+**Imperative and Declarative Endpoints**: ZIO HTTP provides a declarative API for defining HTTP endpoints besides the imperative API.
+With imperative endpoints, both the shape of the endpoint and the logic are defined together, while with declarative endpoints, the description of the endpoint is separated from its logic.
+Developers can choose the style that best fit their needs.
 **Middleware Support**: ZIO HTTP offers middleware support for incorporating cross-cutting concerns such as logging, metrics, authentication, and more into your services.
 **Error Handling**: Built-in support exists for handling errors at the HTTP layer, distinguishing between handled and unhandled errors.
 **WebSockets**: Built-in support for WebSockets allows for the creation of real-time applications using ZIO HTTP.